nv-tlabs/UniRelight/README.md

 └── video_n/...
 ```

-The inference script can run with the following command:
+The inference script can be run with the following command:
 ```
 python -m cosmos_predict1.diffusion.inference.single_gpu_relight \
         --config_file ${CFG1} \